JerryImMouse/ultor/README.md

 # Ultor

-Ultor is a template discord bot in Rust.
-Provides interface to work with application commands.
+Ultor is a discord bot for Space Station 14 written in Rust.

-Currently supports Deferred and Default responses.
+This bot was written specifically for SS14 S.T.A.L.K.E.R, but can be used with other SS14 projects.

-Deferred responses should be used only when default responses is taking too long.
+The main incompatibility of this bot is that it utilizes "TypeAuthD" API to collect authorized users in-game.